tolunayozturk/testRepo/README.md

     utils:       The Package which helps the video duration and current time values shown in the ui.

 ## Installation
-    Before using Videokit Codelab code, check whether the Android Studio environment has been installed.
+    Before using HMS Video Kit Codelab code, check whether the Android Studio environment has been installed.
-    Download the Videokit Codelab project by zip or clone in Github.
+    Download the HMS Video Kit Codelab project by zip or clone in Github.
     Wait for the gradle build in your project.

 ## Supported Environments